wikipedia2vec/wikipedia2vec/docs/index.md

 Installation
 ------------

-If you want to train embeddings on your machine, it is highly recommended to install a BLAS library before installing this tool.
-We recommend using [OpenBLAS](https://www.openblas.net/) or [Intel Math Kernel Library](https://software.intel.com/en-us/mkl).

 Wikipedia2Vec can be installed from PyPI:

 ```
 % pip install wikipedia2vec
 ```

+This software requires the 64-bit version of Python.
 The command installs the following required Python libraries: [click](http://click.pocoo.org/), [jieba](https://github.com/fxsjy/jieba), [joblib](https://pythonhosted.org/joblib/), [lmdb](https://lmdb.readthedocs.io/), [marisa-trie](http://marisa-trie.readthedocs.io/), [mwparserfromhell](https://mwparserfromhell.readthedocs.io/), [numpy](http://www.numpy.org/), [scipy](https://www.scipy.org/), [six](https://pythonhosted.org/six/), and [tqdm](https://github.com/tqdm/tqdm).

+If you want to train embeddings on your machine, it is highly recommended to install a BLAS library.
+We recommend using [OpenBLAS](https://www.openblas.net/) or [Intel Math Kernel Library](https://software.intel.com/en-us/mkl).
+Note that, the BLAS library needs to be recognized properly from NumPy.
+This can be confirmed by using `numpy.show_config()` function.

 To process Japanese Wikipedia dumps, it is also required to install [MeCab](http://taku910.github.io/mecab/) and [its Python binding](https://pypi.python.org/pypi/mecab-python3).

-Currently, this software is tested only on Linux.

 Learning Embeddings
 -------------------